Menu

 Having been through the ups and downs of having hypothyroidism, I now feel comfortable talking about many aspects of it.

-When people join my Facebook group and ask all the usual questions after diagnosis, I first send them the link to this page, which is full of lots of FAQs and answers, but I also tell them the essential things to know, below.
+When people first find me and ask all the usual questions after diagnosis, I first send them the link to this page, which is full of lots of FAQs and answers, but I also tell them the essential things to know, below.

 I hope this helps those of you who are just diagnosed.
 Please pass it on to friends and family who become diagnosed, so we can continue to help each other.

-I have also written my first book, Be Your Own Thyroid Advocate, which is aimed at those newly diagnosed with hypothyroidism or just beginning to learn about it.
-You can find it on Amazon.
+I also wrote the number 1 bestselling thyroid patient book: Be Your Own Thyroid Advocate, which is aimed at those newly diagnosed with hypothyroidism or just beginning to learn about it!
+So please do check it out!

 1. All Those Symptoms and Separate Conditions You Have, Could Actually Be From Your Thyroid

-Yep.
-Did you know that there are over three hundred symptoms and related conditions of hypothyroidism?
+Did you know that there are countless symptoms and related conditions of hypothyroidism?

 Your fibromyalgia, chronic fatigue syndrome, acid reflux, low blood pressure and depression, to name just a few, could be from an untreated or non-optimally treated thyroid condition.